 As mandated by the Nevada Department of Employment, Training and Rehabilitation, a Nevada employer must provide a separated employee the Nevada Information for the Unemployed Worker Notice.

 An Ohio federal court ruled that "crying spells" were sufficient for an employee to take FMLA leave and found that the employer's dubious response to the leave may have violated the FMLA.

 In-depth review of the spectrum of federal legal requirements HR must follow when terminating an employee.

-As mandated by Wisconsin's Department of Workforce Development, Equal Rights Division, employers with 50 or more employees must post the notice Employee Rights Under Wisconsin's Business Closing/Mass Layoff Law.
+As mandated by Wisconsin's Department of Workforce Development, Equal Rights Division, Wisconsin employers with 50 or more employees must post the Wisconsin Employee Rights Under Wisconsin's Business Closing/Mass Layoff Law Poster.